j4orz/picograd/REFERENCE.md

 \end{align*}
 $$

-These networks are optimized with gradient descent.
-TODO: optimization of neural networks.
+These networks are optimized with gradient descent, but the gradient is derived with algorithmic methods rather than symbolic or numeric — the latter two methods are infeasible in practice with respect to the optimization of deep neural networks.
+Autodifferentiation applies the chain rule via dynamic programming on a graph $G=\{V,E\}$ where the vertices are operations and the edges are compositional derivatives.
+Graphs are the primary representations for compiler construction — the difference between a graph for a C program and a PyTorch program is that the latter does not have loads/stores, or branches, which is amenable to polyhedral compilation.

+*Forward Mode Differentiation*

+*Reverse Mode Differentiation*

 While the optimization and generalization of other non-linear models such as kernel methods and gaussian processes are formally well-understood (with functional analysis and bayesian probability, respectively), the primary method of inquiry for neural networks have been empiricism.
-There are very interesting open problems for the theoretician, but for now we proceed in this document with the understanding that the state of deep learning is more similar to alchemy than it is to chemistry.
+There are many interesting problems that are open for the theoretician, but for now we proceed in this document with the understanding that the state of deep learning is more similar to alchemy than it is to chemistry.

-With that said, the domain of modelling that we are interested in is language, which has recently converged to autoregressive models.
-We will cover each advancement in network architecture from fnn to gpt.
+With that said, the domain of modelling that we are interested in is language, which has recently converged onto autoregressive models.
+We will cover each advance in network architecture from fnn to gpt.

 ## System 1: Autoregressive Models